-In addition to the Arlo Pro 2, there are other great outdoor cameras on the market.
-We’ve included our picks for best budget model, best outdoor camera without a subscription, best camera for night vision, and best camera for cold weather.
+In addition to the Arlo Pro 2, there are other top notch outdoor cameras on the market.
+We’ve included our picks for best budget model, best outdoor camera without a subscription, best camera for night vision, best camera for cold weather, and best wireless camera.

 Best Outdoor Security Cameras at a glance